 We have strong links with our local Anglican churches: St Wilfrid’s, The Ascension and St Richard’s, as well as working closely with other Christian churches in the town.
 Father Edward at St Wilfrid’s, Reverend Martin at The Ascension and Father Chris at St Richard’s are all an integral part of our school community and are regular visitors in school to lead Collective Worship.
 They also welcome the school to their churches during the year.

 Through our church links we support the following charities: Haywards Heath Food Bank, Family Support Work Sussex and the Children’s Society.
 We are also a member of the School Friends of Chichester Cathedral partnership.

 Church Inspection: SIAMS

 As a Church of England school we receive a SIAMS (Statutory Inspection of Anglican and Methodist Schools) inspection through our Diocese every five years to assess our effectiveness as a church school.
-Because we are a Voluntary Aided school, this inspection also checks that our school meets the statutory requirements for collective acts of worship and RE.
 Our most recent inspection was in October 2019 when we were pleased to be assessed as ‘Good’ and we are now on our journey to ‘Excellent’.
 The report can be found under the Ofsted and Church Inspection tab here.